Non-Summit: 2017

-International franchises
+International versions

 Turkish franchise

 In 2014, ATV purchased the rights for a Turkish adaptation of the show, titled Elin Oğlu, which premiered on 21 March 2015.

 Chinese franchises

 In 2015, two Chinese adaptations of the show premiered.

 Hubei Television produced Informal Talks which has aired from 24 April 2015 to present.
 Jiangsu Broadcasting Corporation produced A Bright World (世界青年说), which aired from 16 April 2015 to 13 April 2017.